Life can go on after a heart attack

 Now aged 67, Keith has tackled the Rotorua Marathon and Coast to Coast four times each, not to mention a bunch of ‘smaller’ races in between.

 But despite his fitness levels, Keith’s family history of heart disease eventually reared its head – he had a heart attack ten years ago.

 “My father suffered from angina attacks in his 60's and died when he was 68.
 I used to smoke but stopped over 30 years ago.
 I exercised regularly, ate the right things mostly, and got fit, so it really only leaves the family history.”

 Being in good shape at the time of his heart attack was a major reason he survived, which is why he tries to “keep fit and rolling on”.

-Keith is now training for the Auckland Half Marathon for the 4th time and is raising money to support the Heart Foundation’s fight against New Zealand’s biggest killer, heart disease.
+Keith is now training for the Auckland Half Marathon for the 4th time and is raising money to support the Heart Foundation’s fight against New Zealand’s single biggest killer, heart disease.
 He has set himself a fundraising target of $1500.

 “By donating through my everyday hero fundraising page you will be helping the Heart Foundation continue its vital work in research, cardiac rehabilitation, education programmes and resources.”

 Keith says he feels a sense of indebtedness to the Heart Foundation, because the research it funds ultimately leads to improved treatment in New Zealand hospitals.

 He says life can go on after surviving a heart attack and offers the following advice to people who have experienced one:

 - Give up stress - definitely not good for you